darla-kay-16959/LinuxForAdies/README.md

 NOTE:
 1. PDF Viewer:  You can install .PDF viewe extension in VS Code for convenience
 2. Excel Viewer:  If you don't have Excel, you can...
-    a. install an Excel viewer extension for VS Code
+-   install an Excel viewer extension for VS Code
-    b. open in LibreOffice Calc spreadsheet (open-source).
+-   open in LibreOffice Calc spreadsheet (open-source).

 IF you have any questions at all, please feel free to reach out to me at any time: